dennisbartol/Dynamic-Table/README.md

 <h4>Dynamic (Employee) table</h4>

-Working on an interactive employee data table, in (vanilla) Javascript.
+(Working on...)
+An interactive employee data table, in (vanilla) Javascript.

 <ul>
 <li>The table is powered by an object, containing information of each person. </li>